Manfred Stolpe: Political career after reunification

-In July 1990 he joined the Social Democratic Party of Germany (SPD) and on 14 October of that year he was elected to the Brandenburg Landtag for a riding in Cottbus.
+In July 1990 he joined the Social Democratic Party of Germany (SPD) and on 14 October of that year he was elected to the Brandenburg Landtag for a seat in Cottbus.
 Shortly afterwards, on 1 November 1990, he was elected Ministerpräsident of the State of Brandenburg.
 He was re-elected twice, gaining an absolute majority of seats in the 1994 Brandenburg state election, even though he had been accused of collaborating with the Stasi, chiefly by then-Federal Commissioner for the Stasi Records Joachim Gauck.
 He held the position until his resignation on 26 June 2002.
 During his time in office, he spearheaded an unsuccessful attempt to unify Brandenburg and Berlin in 1996, though the states cooperate on many matters to this day.
 From May 1991 to 26 June 2002 he was a Member of the SPD National Executive.

 From 22 October 2002 to November 2005, he was Federal Minister of Transport, Building and Urban Affairs.

 Personal

-He married Ingrid Stolpe, a physician (now retired) in 1961.
-The couple had one child.
-They both received treatment for cancer, a subject on which they wrote a book and spoke on television.
+He married Ingrid Stolpe (born 1938), a physician who practised in Potsdam from 1965–2003, in 1961.
+The couple have a daughter.
+They both received treatment for colon cancer and breast cancer respectively, a subject on which they wrote a book and spoke on television.

+Death

+Stolpe died on 29 December 2019 from complications of his aforementioned colon cancer and was buried at Bornstedter Friedhof opposite the Bornstedt Crown Estate in Potsdam.